A look at Naomi Osaka's net worth, earnings, endorsements and more

 Being one of the most successful tennis stars in modern times, it is no surprise that Naomi Osaka has added a significant fortune to her name.
 And, the numbers only keep increasing with her ever-growing brand image.

-According to a report by Celebrity Net Worth, Naomi Osaka has a net worth of an estimated USD 45 million.
+According to a report by Celebrity Net Worth, Naomi Osaka has a net worth of an estimated USD 45 million (INR 373.5 crores approx.).

 Naomi Osaka’s career earnings